jacquev6/Polyglot/README.md

 *Polyglot* is a collection of examples of how to interface pieces of code written in different languages, and/or execute code in a runtime environment that's not traditional for its language.
 Calling a C++ library from a Python program, or executing OCaml code in a web browser, are two examples amongst what *Polyglot* demonstrates.
+Have a look at the [examples](examples).

 For the time being, it focuses on the following runtime environments:

 - Native: code compiled for the native CPU
-- Interpreted: code run by an interpreter compiled for the native CPU
+- Interpreted: code run by an interpreter, itself compiled for the native CPU
-- Web browser and Node.js (below, JS): code translated to JavaScript
+- Web browser and Node.js (below, JS): code translated to JavaScript and run by an interpreter un a JavaScript environment

 And the following languages (with their traditional runtime environment):